 There is a lot of difficult navigation and deep sand on the way to South Coyote Buttes, so a high clearance 4WD vehicle, knowledge of how to drive on sand, and navigation tools and abilities are required.
 Our tours access South Coyote Buttes at Cottonwood Cove, which is where all of the good stuff is – you cannot access Cottonwood Cove with an AWD vehicle.
 Another access point that some visitors use is Paw Hole, which can be reached by parking on House Rock Valley Road (which, depending on the weather, can be impassable for most vehicles) followed by a long, difficult uphill road hike in deep sand.

 Wire Pass permits

-White Pocket does not require a Special Permit, but it does require a high-clearance 4wd, knowledge of how to drive on sand, and navigation tools and abilities.
-To read more about White Pocket as a great substitute for the Wave and the difficulties getting there read my article HERE.
+White Pocket does not require a special permit, but it does require a high clearance (4WD, NOT AWD), knowledge of how to drive in deep sand, and navigation tools and abilities.
+To read more about White Pocket as a great substitute for the Wave (and the difficulties in getting there), read our blog post HERE.

 Kanab BLM Visitor Center contact info: